-I was dreading the crap out of this show.
-If you follow my reviews, you know I don’t much care for White Album 1.
-There were way too many girls given focus, their characters were all mostly ruined, and Touya was an unlikable cheating asshole and no man on the show barring Frankie was likeable at all by the end of season two.
+I was dreading the hell out of this show.
+If you follow my reviews, you know I don’t much care for White Album.
+There were way too many girls given focus, their characters were all mostly ruined, Touya was an unlikable cheating asshole and no man on the show barring Frankie was likeable at all by the end of season two.

-But I wanted to give this show a chance as it takes place years after WA1 and no characters from that show make the slightest cameo.
-Rina and Yuki are mentioned and their faces are shown on posters, that’s it.
+But I wanted to give this show a chance as it takes place years after White Album and no characters from that show make the slightest cameo.
+Rina and Yuki are mentioned and their faces are shown on posters, but that’s it.

-I’m glad I did give this show a chance because it’s a hell of a lot better than WA1.
+I’m glad I did give this show a chance because it’s a hell of a lot better than the first White Album.
 Haruki, for starters, is very likable.
 He’s a little uptight, but that’s fine.
 His heart’s in the right place and he’s a very kind person.
 While he does make some mistakes, he’s human and actually feels stuff like shame and regret for them.
-Even feeling things he should be feeling for another person while with someone else.
+He even feels remorse for feeling things he should be feeling for another person while with someone else.
 That sure is amazing, huh, Touya?

 Setsuna…..got a little creepy, I will admit.
 The whole petting his hair while he’s sleeping even though he hasn’t taken a shower thing and her clingyness got a bit much for me, but that was very short lived and it wasn’t that terrible.
 I’ve seen worse, and she’s a very kindhearted character as well.
 The ending in particular made me see this character in a very bright light.

 Touma as a character is a little grating in earlier episodes as she’s very blunt and not very friendly, but when she warms up to the group and you get to know her, you start to like her more and more as a character.

 The story as a whole is entirely about these three.
 Unlike a lot of other visual novel anime, Haruki’s only in a love triangle.